-- Course overview and key AT concepts
+- Course overview and defining assistive technology

 - Learning objectives, syllabus, and projects (see below)

 - Tools to support you as a learner in this course

 - Key AT Concepts on which course is based

 - AT is always tied to function, not disability (correlate functional obstacles and technology features)

 - AT solutions are more than just technology (components of an effective "AT solution")

 - AT works best in accessible learning environments (Universal Design for Learning and Accessible Educational Materials)